 “The next step will be 5G for the masses,” adds Simeonidou, “and more quickly than you might think.
 By mid-2019 we will be seeing large-scale 5G trials around the world, and Bristol’s pioneering work will count for a lot.”

 Pilots and more

 John Bradford, who leads the Hi-Tech Bristol and Bath community interest company, says Bristol is Open started off as a computer science challenge – how do you design a programmable city? – but is now on the cusp of being much more.

 “It’s taken time to get here because it had to be robust – and it couldn’t be fully open or it might be abused.
 So getting the environment just right had held the key.
-The groundwork is done now or else close to being done, and all on open stacks and running open source software, too.”
+The groundwork is done now or else close to being done, and all on open stacks and running open-source software, too.”

-Barney Smith is the outgoing chief executive for Bristol is Open, and says the projects worked on already, even as the infrastructure has gone in, help to point the way ahead.
+Barney Smith is the outgoing chief executive for Bristol is Open and says the projects worked on already, even as the infrastructure has gone in, help to point the way ahead.

-“The focus for our smart city work is on the big challenges like waste, pollution and congestion, and ageing and health services,” he said.
+“The focus for our smart city work is on the big challenges like a waste, pollution and congestion, and ageing and health services,” he said.
 “Water quality and air quality are also in the picture.”